About the Weatherization Assistance Program

-The Weatherization Assistance Program, or "WAP," is designed to assist low-income households in reducing their fuel costs while contributing to national energy conservation through increased energy efficiency and client education.
+The Weatherization Assistance Program is designed to assist low-income households in reducing their fuel costs while contributing to national energy conservation through increased energy efficiency and client education.
 Households that include young children, elderly or disabled members are given priority for service.
 Weatherization helps reduce energy costs by increasing a dwelling's energy efficiency.
 Examples of common weatherization measures include air sealing, duct sealing, and adding insulation to attics, walls and floors.

 Site specific weatherization measures are determined after a detailed energy audit is conducted by a certified energy auditor.